 A variety of activities are being planned over the 3-day reunion (June15-17).
-Some are larger group events while others are smaller informal activities to enjoy the local attractions.
+Some are larger group events while others are smaller informal activities to enjoy the local attractions during.
 You are encouraged to attend the group activities, team up with others for smaller informal activities, or explore on your own.

 The pavilion area of Elkhorn Ridge Resort will be used as a central gathering place and location for many of the group events, including an interactive ancestry display and at least one group dinner.
 Other group activities, such as gravesite visits will likely meet up at the specific sites.

-There will be an interactive Ancestry and Family History activity.
-Display boards and maps will be available each day where you can fill in the family tree, show where you live, add photos, key dates, age, occupation and interests.
-Everyone is part of the family tree.
-You are encouraged to participate whether a direct descendant, by marriage, or otherwise.
+Join an interactive Ancestry and Family History activity with display boards and maps where you can help fill in your spot on the family tree, show where you live, add photos, key dates, age, occupation and interests.
+Everyone is part of the family tree, and encouraged to participate whether a direct descendant, related marriage, or otherwise.
 Bring historic photos to share and copy.

 The old Eixenberger homestead is located near Belltower, MT.
 Family lore tells of Peter Eixenberger traveling through this area after the Battle of Little Bighorn and narrowly escaping death from an Indian's arrow.
 Peter and his son Frank later homesteaded the property, including building homes, a church and cemetery.
 It is also the location where Peter died and gravesites of others.